-For a child to be deprived of their liberty in secure care they must meet the secure care criteria and the statutory framework for decision-making as follows:
+For a child to be deprived of their liberty in secure care they must meet the secure care criteria.
+The statutory framework for decision-making as follows:

-Through the Children's Hearings System:
+Through the CHS:

-- Subject to a Compulsory Supervision Order (CSO), Interim Compulsory Supervision Order (ICSO), medical examination order or warrant to secure attendance made under the Children's Hearings System (CHS) or by a sheriff who is satisfied that conditions set out under S.83(6), S87(4) OR S.88(3) of the Children's Hearings (Scotland) Act 2011 are met.
-These are - That the child has previously absconded and is likely to abscond again, and if the child were to abscond, it is likely that the child's physical, mental or moral welfare would be at risk - That the child is likely to engage in self-harming conduct - o That the child is likely to cause injury to another person: and
+- Subject to a Compulsory Supervision Order (CSO), Interim Compulsory Supervision Order (ICSO), medical examination order or warrant to secure attendance made under the CHS or by a sheriff who is satisfied that conditions set out under S.83(6), S87(4) OR S.88(3) of the Children's Hearings (Scotland) Act 2011 are met.
+These are: - That the child has previously absconded and is likely to abscond again, and if the child were to abscond, it is likely that the child's physical, mental or moral welfare would be at risk - That the child is likely to engage in self-harming conduct - That the child is likely to cause injury to another person: and

-Having considered the other options available (including a movement restriction condition (MRC) discussed in more detail later in this chapter) the Panel may conclude that it is necessary to include a secure accommodation authorisation in the order (Children's Hearings Scotland, 2022, p.
+Having considered the other options available (including a Movement Restriction Condition (MRC) discussed in more detail later in this chapter) the Panel may conclude that it is necessary to grant a secure accommodation authorisation within the order (Children's Hearings Scotland, 2022, p.
 17).

-Once a secure authorisation has been made the CSWO has responsibility for decision making regarding the implementation of the order, as per The Children's Hearings (Scotland) Act 2011 (Implementation of Secure Care Accommodation Authorisation) (Scotland) Regulations 2013 and accompanying Guidance.
+Once a secure authorisation has been made, the CSWO of the relevant local authority has responsibility for decision making regarding the implementation of the order, as per The Children's Hearings (Scotland) Act 2011 (Implementation of Secure Care Accommodation Authorisation) (Scotland) Regulations 2013 and accompanying Guidance.
 They may only do so with the agreement of the head of the secure care centre.

-• Where: a child is subject to a relevant order, which does not include a secure accommodation authorisation; or is being provided with accommodation by a local authority under s.25 of the Children (Scotland|) Act 1995 (CSA 1995); or is subject to a permanence order under the Secure Accommodation (Scotland) Regulations 2013 they can be placed in secure care in specific circumstances.
+Where a child is subject to a CSO that does not include a secure accommodation authorisation; or is being provided with accommodation by a local authority under s.25 of the Children (Scotland) Act 1995; or is subject to a permanence order under the Secure Accommodation (Scotland) Regulations 2013, they can be placed in secure care in specific circumstances.
 There are associated regulatory requirements for CSWO and Principal Reporter.

-Where a child is not subject to the above legislation and orders - for example, those children aged 16 or 17 that cannot be referred to the Children's Hearings System as they are beyond the age of referral - there are still routes into secure care, but they are limited.
-In these circumstances the child can only be placed in secure care if they are, "looked after" - specifically if they are being provided with accommodation via section 25 of the Children (Scotland) Act 1995.
+Where a child is not subject to the above legislation and orders - for example, those children aged 16 or 17 that cannot currently be referred to the CHS as they are beyond the age of referral - there are still routes into secure care, but they are limited.
+Dyer (2024) notes that in these circumstances the child can only be placed in secure care if they are, "looked after", thus requiring provision of accommodation via section 25 of the Children (Scotland) Act 1995.
 A local authority can provide accommodation for any child within their area if they consider that doing so safeguards the child or promotes their welfare.
-The definition of "child" for the purposes of section 25 covers any child under 18; thus, it includes children aged 16 and 17 who are otherwise legally defined as adults and are presently beyond the age of referral to the CHS.
-If accommodation were to be provided under section 25 to a child aged 16 or over then this could only be done with their agreement" (Dyer, 2022a).
+The definition of "child" for the purposes of section 25 covers any child under 18; it therefore includes children aged 16 and 17 who are otherwise legally defined as adults and are presently beyond the age of referral to the CHS.
+If accommodation is provided to a child aged 16 or over under section 25 then agreement must be granted by the child (Dyer, 2022a).
 This would then trigger the same process and requirements as outlined above.
+A fuller account of this process can be found within a recent CYCJ publication.